The series is dedicated to exploring how diverse cultures can be brought into fruitful rather than pernicious confrontation.

 Taking culture in a deliberately broad sense that also includes different discourses and disciplines, it aims to open up spaces of inquiry, experimentation, and intervention.
 Its emphasis lies in critical reflection and in identifying and highlighting contemporary issues and concerns, even in publications with a historical orientation.

 Following a decidedly cross-disciplinary approach, the series seeks to enact and provoke transfers among the humanities, the natural and social sciences, and the arts.
 The series includes a plurality of methodologies and approaches, binding them through the tension of mutual confrontation and negotiation rather than through homogenization or exclusion.

-Publications of ICI Berlin Press are generally available open access via the repository at https://www.ici-berlin.org/oa in html, pdf, and epub formats.
+Publications of ICI Berlin Press are generally available open access via the press site at press.ici-berlin.org in html, pdf, and epub formats.

 Print versions should be available world-wide through local bookstores and various online platforms, but if you have any problems ordering them, please contact us at firstname.lastname@example.org.